jfasch/jfasch-home/about/site/index.rst

 great static website generator.
 It lets me focus myself on content, with an eye towards structure and built-in link consistency (it won't let me break links by moving content around).

-Last not least, Sphinx has an extension interface :doc:`that I use
-<opentraining:index>` a lot to make course material :doc:`a little
-more maintainable </trainings/material/soup/linux/kernel/index>`.

 Installation Instructions
 -------------------------